eppye-bots/wiki_for_rtd/configuration/mapping-scripts/how-it-works.rst

         #Inn-get() either return a value, or 'None'.
 Look at the next line:
         out.put({'BOTSID':'UNH'},{'BOTSID':'DTM','C507.2005':'137','C507.2380':inn.get({'BOTSID':'HEA','ORDERDATE':None})})
         #if there is no ORDERDATE in the HEA record, put() receives a 'None'-value.
-        #Nothing will be written to the outgoing message!
+        #Nothing will be written to the outgoing message.

         #in the next lines 2 values from the inhouse record are written to the same record:
         out.put({'BOTSID':'UNH'},{'BOTSID':'NAD','3035':'DP','C082.3055':'9','C082.3039':inn.get({'BOTSID':'HEA','DELIVERYPLACE_ID':None})})